electricbookworks/howbooksaremade/episodes/publishing-with-purpose.md

 Two decades later, I've come to understand that what matters is that every book has a purpose, and that that purpose informs the way you should make it, the way you should judge it's success, and that the more diverse your book-making experience, the broader your toolset becomes, both for making the right books and for knowing what matters most about them.
 If all that sounds a bit vague, my guest today will make it a whole lot clearer.

 **Arthur Attwell**  1:43
-Alisha Niehaus Berger is one of my favorite book-makers.
+Alisha Niehaus Berger is one of my favourite book-makers.
 She leads publishing for one of the world's largest literacy nonprofits, Room to Read.
 Before that, she had my dream jobs at Penguin and Dorling Kindersley, publishing some of the most acclaimed children's books in the world.
 She brings so much joy and energy into a room that books practically sprout from the tables.
 As you can tell, I'm excited to share this conversation with you.
 Alisha, it is so lovely to talk to you and to catch up again.
 It's been quite a year and I'm really so pleased that you could take some time to talk with me today.
 Thanks so much.

 **Alisha Niehaus Berger**  2:27
 Oh, you're so welcome.
 I'm so honoured that you asked me.